btel/Sumatra-MongoDB/README.rst

-   Please use the http_store from this repository as it takes care to set the correct url and port number (either copy it to sumatra tree or set the python path to the directory containing supplied http_store in which case you can remove sumatra.recordstore prefix from the command above).
+   Please use the http_store from this repository as it takes care to set the correct url and port number (either copy it to sumatra tree or set the python path to the directory containing the supplied http_store in which case you can remove sumatra.recordstore prefix from the command above).

 #.
 Now you can run the simulations: